uamglx/HelloWorld/README.md

-# HelloWorld
+H# HelloWorld
-My secend Repository in GetGub
+My secend Repository in GetHub

 This is just an attempt!